catalinispas1/Snake-Game/README.md

 Clone or download the Snake Game repository to your local machine.
 Open the project in your favorite Java IDE.
 Compile and run the GameFrame.java file to start the game.
-The game window will appear, and you can start controlling the snake using the arrow keys or designated keys.
+The game window will appear, and you can start controlling the snake using the W A S D keys.

 ## Dependencies
 The Snake game does not have any external dependencies.
 It is built using the standard Java libraries and Swing for the graphical user interface.